-- 53. The Commission recalls that the application was introduced to the Human Rights Chamber under the Agreement.
-As the Chamber had not decided on the application by 31 December 2003, in accordance with Article 5 of the 2003 Agreement, the Commission is now competent to decide on the application.
-In doing so, the Commission shall apply the admissibility requirements set forth in Article VIII(2) of the Agreement.
-Moreover, the Commission notes that the Rules of Procedure governing its proceedings do not differ, insofar as relevant for the applicant's case, from those of the Chamber, except for the composition of the Commission. - 54.
-In accordance with Article VIII(2) of the Agreement, "the [Commission] shall decide which applications to accept....
-In so doing, the [Commission] shall take into account the following criteria: (a) Whether effective remedies exist, and the applicant has demonstrated that they have been exhausted" - 55.
-In its submission of 26 April 2004, the respondent Party asserts that the applicant has not exhausted the domestic remedies available to her with regard to the registration of ownership over the apartment because the applicant has not addressed the court in relation to her ownership claim, a remedy that the Chamber also acknowledged in case no. CH/97/60 et al. Miholić and others, decision on admissibility and merits of 9 November 2001, Decisions July-December 2001.
-Because the applicant's repossession claim was rejected, she must avail herself of civil court proceedings to establish her ownership to the apartment.
-Therefore this claim is inadmissible for non-exhaustion of domestic remedies. - 56.
-The Commission acknowledges that the Law on Civil Procedure provides a remedy to determine whether some right exists or not, or to determine the authenticity of a document.
-The Commission recalls that previously the Chamber has found Article 54 of the Law on Civil Procedure (or Article 172, under the former Law on Civil Procedure) an effective domestic remedy that must be exhausted in cases where the applicants did not have a purchase contract in their possession, but rather asserted that they were the owners based on the steps taken towards the purchase of the apartment in 1991 and 1992 (see, e.g. case nos.
-CH/98/1160, CH/98/1177, and CH/98/1264, Pajagić, Kurozović and M.P., decision on admissibility of 9 May 2003).
-The Commission has also adopted the same approach (see, e.g. case no. CH/99/1921, Blagojević, decision of 16 January 2004).
-In such cases, the Commission considers it reasonable to expect that the applicant must bear the burden of initiating a lawsuit to determine the existence of a contractual relationship or of any contractual rights. - 57.
-In the case at hand, the applicant has a purchase contract that appears, in all aspects, to be a valid contract.
-It has been signed by all the parties, includes the purchase price and terms of payment, and the contract also contains the seal of the Tax Administration noting that no taxes need to be paid.
-The Commission considers that the burden of initiating proceedings to determine the validity of the contract should fall on the party who wishes to dispute the contract, and not on the contract holder who otherwise has no reason to doubt the validity of the contract he or she possesses. - 58.
+- 65. In accordance with Article VIII(2) of the Agreement, "the [Commission] shall decide which applications to accept....
+In so doing, the [Commission] shall take into account the following criteria: (a) Whether effective remedies exist, and the applicant has demonstrated that they have been exhausted" - 66.
+In its written submission, the Federation of Bosnia and Herzegovina asserts that the applicant has not exhausted the domestic remedies available with regard to the registration of ownership over the apartment because she has not initiated court proceedings to determine the validity of her purchase contract (see paragraphs 53 and 54 above). - 67.
+The Commission acknowledges that the Law on Civil Procedure provides a remedy to determine whether some right exists or not, or the authenticity of a document.
+The Commission recalls that previously the Chamber found Article 54 of the Law on Civil Procedure (or Article 172, under the former Law on Civil Procedure) was an effective domestic remedy that must be exhausted in cases where the applicants did not have a purchase contract in their possession, but rather asserted that they were the owners based on the steps taken towards the purchase of the apartment in 1991 and 1992 (see, e.g., case nos.
+CH/98/1160, CH/98/1177, CH/98/1264, Pajagić, Kurozović and M.P., decision on admissibility of 9 May 2003).
+The Commission has also adopted the same approach (see, e.g. case no. CH/99/1921, Blagojević, decision on admissibility of 16 January 2004).
+In such cases, the Commission considers it reasonable to expect that the applicant must bear the burden of initiating a lawsuit to determine the existence of a contractual relationship or of any contractual rights.

+- 68. In the case at hand, the applicant has a purchase contract that appears, in all aspects, to be a valid contract.
+It has been signed by the parties, includes the purchase price and terms of payment, the signatures on the purchase contract were verified before the competent court and the contract also contains the seal of the Tax Administration noting that no taxes need to be paid.
+The Commission considers that the burden of initiating proceedings to determine the validity of the contract should fall on the party who wishes to dispute the contract, and not on the contract holder who otherwise has no reason to doubt the validity of the contract he or she possesses. - 69.
 The Commission concludes that, because the applicant possesses a purchase contract which appears on its face to be valid, initiating a lawsuit in accordance with Article 54 of the Law on Civil Procedure is not a domestic remedy that the applicant must exhaust, within the meaning of Article VIII(2)(a) of the Agreement.